Embedding and Extending JSONata

 Writing higher-order function extensions

-It is possible to write and extension function that takes one or more functions in its list of arguments and/or returns a function as its return value.
+It is possible to write an extension function that takes one or more functions in its list of arguments and/or returns a function as its return value.